Carmen Calvo: Deputy Prime Minister

 On 5 June 2018 it was announced that Prime Minister Pedro Sánchez would appoint Calvo as Deputy Prime Minister and Minister of the Presidency, Relations with the Cortes and Equality.
 This was the first time that the Ministry of the Presidency also took the equality portfolio.
 She was sworn in before the King at Palace of Zarzuela on 7 June 2018.

 During her term, Calvo focused on gender-based violence, especially in the wake of the La Manada rape case.
 In this so-called "wolf pack" case in which a group of men attacked an 18-year-old woman, the Provincial Court of Navarre convicted the men of sexual abuse —nine years in prison— and not for sexual assault or rape —that would mean at least 20 years.
 The Court's decision provoked widespread social unrest.
 Calvo proposed a reform of the Criminal Code to include explicit sexual consent.
 After appealing the sentence, the High Court of Justice of Navarre confirmed the sentence of the provincial court.

 In November 2018, Calvo also proposed to amend to the Constitution to exclude some words that can be considered offensive for disabled people and to create a constitutional mandate that specifically protects disabled women.
 In October 2019, she was an outspoken proponent of exhuming the remains of Francisco Franco from Valle de los Caídos.

 On 13 January 2020 she was sworn in again as Deputy Prime Minister and Minister of the Presidency in the Sánchez Second Cabinet, losing the Ministry of Equality in favor of Irene Montero.

 In June 2021, Calvo reaffirmed during an interview with La Vanguardia that the pardons of Catalonian independence politicians were near and asked the People's Party not to "confront Catalonia (because) the only alternative was normalizing relations and stop the tremendous confrontation provoked by independentism, the Spanish right and stabilize the situation".

-In 2022, a report was issued that claimed that President Sánchez offered Calvo the position of President of the Council of State after dismissing her as Vice President of the Government.
+In 2022, a report was issued that claimed that Sánchez offered Calvo the position of President of the Council of State after dismissing her as Vice President of the Government.